 Elisabeth is a partner in Aroner, Jewel & Ellis Partners, a government and community affairs consulting firm founded in 2003.
 Based in Berkeley, the firm provides a full menu of lobbying and community outreach services, with clients ranging from Hewlett Packard and Safeway to non-profits such as Lifelong Medical Care and Center for Elders Independence.
-With long standing ties to San Francisco East Bay Area government and politics, she works with clients to build relationships with local elected officials and other opinion leaders, devises, and executes media strategies and community outreach plans.
+With long standing ties to San Francisco East Bay Area government and politics, she works with clients to build relationships with local elected officials and other opinion leaders, and devises and executes media strategies and community outreach plans.

-In 2004, Bishop Minerva G. Carcaño became the first Hispanic woman to be elected to the episcopacy of The United Methodist Church, the second-largest Protestant denomination in the U.S. Today, she is one of 69 active bishops leading more than twelve million members of her denomination worldwide.
+In 2004, Bishop Minerva G. Carcaño became the first Hispanic woman to be elected to the episcopacy of The United Methodist Church, the second-largest Protestant denomination in the US.
+Today, she is one of 69 active bishops leading more than twelve million members of her denomination worldwide.
 She currently serves as Bishop of the San Francisco Area of The United Methodist Church after having served as the resident bishop of the Phoenix and the Los Angeles Areas.
 Bishop Carcaño is a graduate of the University of Texas Rio Grande Valley and Perkins School of Theology of Southern Methodist University.

 Nitin Karandikar is an experienced software executive, who has held senior management positions at health technology companies both large and small, including Epocrates, Intuit, and DeVero.
 He has more than 25 years of experience in professional software development and software architecture.
 In addition he is interested in the optimization of business processes and operations, and has a passion for Data Analytics and Machine Learning.
-Nitin is currently the VP of engineering at DigiSight Technologies Inc., a digital mobile technology startup in San Francisco that’s focused on ophthalmology.
+Nitin is currently the VP of engineering at Verana Health, a digital mobile technology startup in San Francisco that’s focused on ophthalmology.

 Assistant City Attorney/ADA Coordinator, City of Richmond, California.